ndg63276/alexa-youtube/README.md

 [tal9000v2](https://github.com/tal9000v2) has put together a handy guide for deploying yourself [here](https://github.com/ndg63276/alexa-youtube/issues/15#issuecomment-447684487).

+If you have a specific (public) playlist that you would like to play a lot, without searching, get the playlist ID from youtube.
+Eg, if your playlist is at https://www.youtube.com/playlist?list=PLLFnyGeZhCiftnui2P1pBkenb352i0bqb, the playlist ID is PLLFnyGeZhCiftnui2P1pBkenb352i0bqb.
+Then, when you add the environment variable DEVELOPER_KEY, add another environment variable called MY_PLAYLIST_ID, with the value of that your playlist ID.
+Then you can say, "Alexa, ask YouTube to play my playlist".

 ## FAQ
 * **Alexa tells me she can't find any supported video skills, what does that mean?**
 Alexa is trying to be too clever, and not launching this skill.
 Start your request by saying 'Alexa, open YouTube' and then when she says 'Welcome to YouTube', ask for the video you want.